-Please use the menu options on the menu above or the foot of the page to move around the website, or click away on the recent news stories below.
+Please use the options on the menu above or at the foot of the page to move around the website.

-Sway is a pleasant village in the New Forest National Park.
-The parish was formed in 1849 when 2208 acres were taken from the neighbouring parish of Boldre.
-Sway now has a population of 3,350 and an electorate of 2,780 (2007 figures).
-Lying as it does within easy walking of the open Forest and some four miles north of the Georgian town of Lymington with its boating facilities and the Solent coastline it is an attractive place to live or to visit, with travel being made easier by the award winning station on the main line from Waterloo to Weymouth.
-The village has maintained a good shopping centre and has two pubs, a number of restaurants and establishments providing accommodation.
-There is also a Church of England primary school.
+Sway is one of the largest villages in the New Forest National Park.
+The civil parish was formed in 1879 when some 2,000 acres were taken from the neighbouring parish of Boldre.
+Sway has a population of 3,448 (2011 census figures).
+The village lies within easy walking distance of the open forest and some 4 miles north of the Georgian town of Lymington.
+Sway and the surrounding area is an attractive place to live or to visit, with travel made easier by the award winning rail station on the main line from London Waterloo to Weymouth.
+The village is a good location for walkers, horse riders and cyclists.

 Latest Sway Parish Council News

 Stephen Tarling’s news bulletin Latest news